MichaelCurrin/tweet-gh-actions-py/README.md

 ## About

-This is a template project which demonstrates how to use a short Python script to post a tweet to your Twitter account using [GitHub Actions](https://michaelcurrin.github.io/dev-resources/resources/ci-cd/github-actions/).
+- This is a simple template project.
+- It demonstrates how to use a short Python script to post a tweet to your Twitter account, using [GitHub Actions](https://michaelcurrin.github.io/dev-resources/resources/ci-cd/github-actions/).

-The flow doesn't rely on any Actions specialized around Twitter.
+- The flow doesn't rely on any Actions specialized around Twitter.
 Just a generic Python setup action.
 See [tweet.yml](/.github/workflows/tweet.yml) workflow file.

 ## Copy this template